eezstreet/SWATEliteForce/README.md

 - Fixed TSS bug: Pathing error with Jackson on Fairfax Residence, videotape room
 - Fixed TSS bug: The enemy "CallForHelp" speech was rarely/if at all triggering.
 - Fixed TSS bug: The enemy "AnnouncedSpottedOfficerSurprised" speech now plays.
+- Fixed TSS bug: Applying a loadout to the whole team while in a Quick Mission which has locked loadouts no longer works; it will prevent it from applying to locked officers.

 ### v5.3 ###
 Special thanks to kevinfoley, who made a lot of changes here.
 His contributions are marked with [kf]